Martini tutorials: Free energy techniques

 All files needed for this part of the tutorial can be found in the FreeEnergyTechniques folder in FreeEnergyTechniques.zip.
 Each part of this tutorial has its own directory which itself contains a folder called files_DoItYourself.
 There you can find the necessary files to follow the tutorial.
 For the second and the third part (umbrella sampling and thermodynamic integration) we also provide a worked version in the folder files_worked.

-Open a terminal (ctrl-a) and download the .zip file to your desktop:
+Open a terminal (ctrl-a) and download the .zip file to your desktop (or some other convenient place):

 > cd ~/Desktop